Sampling with censored data: a practical guide: Sampling from random values

 The Metropolis-Hastings algorithm is summarized next.

 The proposal distribution should be selected carefully.
+In the Metropolis-Hastings algorithm, the acceptance probability is crucial for ensuring that the Markov chain converges to the target distribution $f(\cdot)$.
+The acceptance probability (\ref{aceptance}) is based on the ratio of the target distribution values, conditioned on $f(\cdot)$, and the proposal distribution values, conditioned on $q(\cdot)$.
+This conditioning ensures that the algorithm properly accounts for the relative likelihood of moving to the proposed state versus remaining in the current state.

+The parameter $b$ in the proposal distribution $q(\cdot)$ influences the proposal's behavior, such as the step size or variance, affecting the efficiency and mixing properties of the Markov chain.
+Proper tuning of $b$ is essential for achieving good performance in the Metropolis-Hastings algorithm.
+For further details and a theoretical background on the Metropolis-Hastings algorithm, please refer to \cite{chib1995understanding}.

-For instance, if we want to sample from the Weibull distribution where $x>0$, using the Beta distribution with $0\leq x\leq1$ is not a good choice as they have different domains.
+As an application, if we want to sample from the Weibull distribution where $x>0$, using the Beta distribution as $q(\cdot)$ with $0\leq x\leq 1$ is not a good choice as they have different domains.
 In this case, a common approach is to consider a truncated normal distribution with a range similar to the target distribution domain.
-Further, the pseudo-random sample generated from the algorithm above can be considered as a sample of $f(\cdot)$.
+Furthermore, the pseudo-random sample generated from the algorithm above can be considered as a sample of $f(\cdot)$.